 What is the impact of the funding?
-(This information was taken from our internal tracking system for 2017-18).
+(This information was taken from our internal tracking system for 2018-19).

-- Spelling ages have increased for all bar one with an average of 14 months across all students. - After receiving 12 months of extra literacy the pupils have increased their reading ages; on average 27 months improvement across all students. - Spelling ages increased for all bar one and range from 9 months to 18 months with an average of 13 months across all students - The numeracy intervention has resulted in the following progress in Maths over the academic year.
-Only 6 pupils have received this additional intervention and 3 pupils have made progress whereas the other 3 have been focusing on their basic skills
+- Spelling ages have increased for all with an average of 21 months across all students. - After receiving 12 months of extra literacy the pupils have increased their reading ages all bar two; on average 23 months improvement across all students. - The numeracy intervention has resulted in the following progress in Maths over the academic year.
+Only 4 pupils have received this additional intervention and all have made progress.